junxit/us-congress-bills-116/metadata.md

 - 2019-01-30 — Introduced in House
 - 2019-01-30 — Introduced in House
 - 2019-01-30 — Referred to the House Committee on the Judiciary.
+- 2019-03-22 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2019-10-15 — Subcommittee on Crime, Terrorism, and Homeland Security Discharged.
+- 2019-10-16 — Committee Consideration and Mark-up Session Held.
+- 2019-10-16 — Ordered to be Reported by Voice Vote.
+- 2019-10-28 — Considered under suspension of the rules. (consideration: CR H8489-8491)
+- 2019-10-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+886.
+- 2019-10-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-10-28 — Ms. Bass moved to suspend the rules and pass the bill, as amended.
+- 2019-10-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8489)
+- 2019-10-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8489)
+- 2019-10-28 — Placed on the Union Calendar, Calendar No. 207.
+- 2019-10-28 — Reported by the Committee on Judiciary.
+H. Rept.
+116-259.
+- 2019-10-28 — Reported by the Committee on Judiciary.
+H. Rept.
+116-259.